TechlauncherFireApp/mobile/Readme.md

 ## Local Install
 > To emulate iOS you will have to install Flutter locally on a MacOS Machine.
-> ARM-based Macs (models released 2021 and after) at this point in time cannot emulate android
+> ARM-based Macs (models released 2021 and after) at this point in time (2022) can't emulate android

 Step 1:
 Simply follow these instructions to install flutter from the Flutter website: